fossi-foundation/wishbone/src/b3/source/03_classic.rst

 SINGLE READ Cycle
 `````````````````

-Figure 3-3 shows a SINGLE READ cycle.
+:numref:`singlereadcycle` shows a SINGLE READ cycle.
 The bus protocol works as follows:

 CLOCK EDGE 0:
   MASTER presents a valid address on [ADR_O()] and [TGA_O()].